darrenburns/posting/docs/guide/index.md

 ??? failure "Homebrew is not supported"

     Installing via Homebrew is not supported, as some of Posting's Rust and C dependencies can take over 10 minutes to compile.
-When using Rye, installation time is measured in tens of milliseconds, and with `pipx` it's just a few seconds.
+When using uv, installation time is measured in milliseconds, and with pipx it's just a few seconds.

 <!--
 On MacOS, you can also install Posting via Homebrew: